simonfong6/signInUCSD/README.md

 </html>
 ```

 7. Visit your domain name and you should see your website.
-In my case, go to [www.mothakes.com]
+In my case, go to [www.mothakes.com]()

-### Frequently Problems
+### Solutions to Common Problems
 If you have trouble accessing the website and you think everything went fine make sure the following is true:
 * Domain is pointing correctly at your server's IP address.
 * EC2 Security Group Settings allow for Inbound Traffic for HTTP and HTTPS.